ArmaghanSarvar/Online-Shopping-database/README.md

 * reduction of products count
 * change in the status of couriers(busy or free)
-* change in orderstatus (registered, delivering, done, finished) are all implemented in the triggers file.
+* change in orderstatus (registered, delivering, done, finished) are all implemented in the triggers.sql file.

-procedures file includes all procedures available to different users (guest or registered customers)
+procedures.sql file includes all procedures available to different users (guest or registered customers)